Polymer/old-docs-site/polymer.md

 ### Firing custom events {#fire}

 {{site.project_title}} core provides a convenient `fire()` method for sending custom events.
 Essentially, it's a wrapper around your standard `node.dispatchEvent(new CustomEvent(...))`.
-In cases where you need to fwire an event after microtasks have completed, use the asynchronous version: `asyncFire()`.
+In cases where you need to fire an event after microtasks have completed, use the asynchronous version: `asyncFire()`.

 Example: